Nazo Puyo Arle no Roux

 The story is simple: Arle Nadja wants to make rice for dinner and decides to go to town to get the ingredients; the townsfolk will only give her the ingredients if she completes Nazo Puyo challenges.

-In a Nazo Puyo match, you must complete the mission with no more than the beans provided — the top of the screen either shows you a list of available puyo or one puyo that will be repeated a given number of times. allows you either to retry the mission or give up.
+In a Nazo Puyo match, you must complete the mission with no more than the beans provided — the top of the screen either shows you a list of available puyo or one puyo that will be repeated a given number of times.
+START allows you either to retry the mission or give up.
 Otherwise, controls are the same as in Puyo Puyo.

 The RPG part comes in that Madou Monogatari's health system is applied to the missions.
 Arle's health isn't shown numerically, but rather must be guessed through Arle's facial expression on the right side of the screen.
 Failing a mission lowers Arle's health.
 The game ends when Arle "dies."
 Each completed mission will add a bunch of jewels to spaces on the screen; filling all the spaces will level you up, restoring health.
 Health is also restored after completing all of one person's missions.